The Meaning and Significance of Christmas Symbols

 4. Stockings

-The story of St. Nicholas tells of him secretly helping a poor family by dropping gold coins down their chimney, which landed in stockings drying by the fire.
-Stockings now symbolise generosity and surprises.
+Inspired by the story of St Nicholas secretly helping a family by dropping gold coins into stockings drying by the fire, stockings now represent generosity, surprise and the magic of unexpected blessings.

 5. Gingerbread Men and Houses

 The earliest gingerbread recipes trace back to ancient Greece around 2400 B.C.
-During the Middle Ages, gingerbread became a treat at fairs in countries like England, France, and Germany.
-The addition of spices such as ginger gave the bread its distinctive flavour, and it was often shaped into figures or ornate designs.
-Decorating them became a festive family tradition.
-Gingerbread men, shaped as whimsical figures, represent creativity and warmth.
+During the Middle Ages, gingerbread became a treat at fairs in countries like England, France and Germany.
+The addition of spices such as ginger gave the bread its distinctive flavour and it was often shaped into figures or ornate designs.
+Gingerbread men and houses reflect warmth, family tradition and the joy of decorating and sharing food made with love.

 6. Doves

 Symbolising peace and the Holy Spirit, doves are a recurring motif in Christian art and Christmas décor.
-They remind us of Christ’s message of love and reconciliation.
+They remind us of Christ’s message of love, reconciliation and the hope of a gentler world.

 7. Tree Ornaments